sgraf812/feed-gipeda/README.md

 A kitchen-sink tool to run [gipeda](https://hackage.haskell.org/package/gipeda) on a list of repositories after having run a benchmark script on each (repo, commit) pair that is yet to be benchmarked.

 This will take all the necessary steps to update and deploy a `gipeda`-based site.
+Think Travis CI for benchmarks.

 Use this when you host a variety of repositories and want to display performance data about them.
 Although the defaults are biased towards Haskell projects using `cabal`/`stack`, the script to run on each new commit can be configured.